By Liz Pitt

-While San Sebastián is known for its beaches and Bilbao is known for the Guggenheim, the capital of the Basque Country, located in the province of Alava, Vitoria (Gasteiz in Basque, or Vitoria-Gasteiz, as it’s more commonly called) is often overlooked.
+While San Sebastián is known for its beaches and Bilbao is known for the Guggenheim, the capital of the Basque Country, located in the province of Alava, Vitoria (Gasteiz in Basque, or Vitoria-Gasteiz, as it’s more commonly called), is often overlooked.
 I spent the afternoon in Vitoria, and was thoroughly impressed with what I saw.

 There are two cathedrals in Vitoria, but the Cathedral de Santa Maria (the old cathedral) is something you don’t want to miss.
 It’s one of my favorite churches in Spain, and I spent a lot of time wandering through the cloisters.
-It’s very different than a lot of the other churches scattered around the Basque Country, as it’s bigger and is built in the Gothic style.
-After visiting the cathedral, I learned that Ken Follett’s book Pillars of the Earth was based on the cathedral in Vitoria.
+It’s very different than a lot of the other churches scattered around the Basque Country, as it’s bigger and built in the Gothic style.
+After visiting the cathedral, I learned that Ken Follett’s book, Pillars of the Earth, was based on the cathedral in Vitoria.

 Vitoria also has an impressive amount of art museums for anyone who is interested in anything from modern Basque art to the classics.
-There is a fine arts museum, archeology museum, and even a museum that displays playing cards, since a variety of playing cards are produced in Vitoria.
+There is a fine art museum, archeology museum, and even a museum that displays playing cards, since a variety of playing cards are produced in Vitoria.